Daughters of the King

-We meet every Wednesday morning at 8am at Polly’s Restaurant on Raymond in Fullerton.
-We also meet once a month for prayer, breakfast and education, at the church the second Saturday of each month.
-Our President is Ed Sell; please contact him if you are interested in learning more about the Brotherhood of St. Andrew.
+We meet the second Wednesday of the month at 6:00 pm for prayer and education, at the church.
+Our Director is Art Oropeza; please contact him if you are interested in learning more about the Brotherhood of St. Andrew.

 As Brothers Andrew, we are called to follow the example of Andrew, the first apostle to be called by Jesus.
 First he introduced his brother, Simon Peter, to Jesus and each time Andrew’s name appears in the New Testament, he was introducing someone to Jesus.
 Then, on a late afternoon when the apostles were wondering how to get food for a hungry crowd of perople, it was Andrew who said, “There’s a boy here who has five barley loaves and a couple of fish, but what is that among so many?”
 Andrew knew about the boy’s lunch because he must have made friends with him.
 On another occasion some Greeks asked the apostle Philip to see Jesus.
 Philip went to Andrew for advice, and Andrew along with Philip, took the Greeks to Jesus.
 Why did Philip turn to Andrew?
 Probably, by this time, Andrew was known to be willing to lead people to Jesus.
 It can be said about Andrew that he believed in “come and see Jesus.”
 As Brothers Andrew we are called to lead the way for others to our Lord and Savior Jesus Christ.